To Commemorate the Centenary of the First World War

 - Assist communities to help themselves by signposting resources and funding opportunities available to them

-The central focus of the Devon Remembers project is on public war memorials.
-Devon County Council is making available £150,000 from the Investing in Devon fund to support communities to restore, renovate and maintain war memorials across Devon.
-The grant fund will be administered by the Community Council of Devon on behalf of the County Council.
-A similar scheme is in operation in Torbay.
+The central focus of the Devon County Council’s Devon Remembers project was initially on supporting communities to restore, renovate and maintain war memorials across Devon.
+Devon County Council made £150,000 available from the Investing in Devon fund to support this activity.
+The grant fund was to be administered by the Community Council of Devon on behalf of the County Council.
+A similar scheme was in operation in Torbay.

 More than 11,000 men and women from Devon died in the First World War, and there were around 2,000 war memorials set up in local communities, as well as by schools, clubs, churches and even businesses.

-In 2013, the Devon County Council submitted a bid to the Heritage Lottery Fund to support up to 50 individual community projects conduct intergenerational and interpretative projects exploring the stories behind the names recorded on their war memorials and, in some case, the names that are missing from memorials.
-The bid was successful, and we are pleased to announce that Devon County Council’s Heritage Service has received a First Round development grant from the Heritage Lottery Fund for this strand of the Devon Remembers project.
-A part-time project officer will be appointed soon.
+In 2013, while still under the management of Devon County Council, Devon Heritage Services submitted a bid to the Heritage Lottery Fund to support up to 50 individual community projects which could conduct intergenerational and interpretative projects, to explore the stories behind the names recorded on their war memorials and, in some case, to research the names that are missing from memorials.
+The bid was successful, and Devon Heritage Services (now renamed Devon Archives and Local Studies Service) received a First Round development grant from the Heritage Lottery Fund for this strand of the Devon Remembers project.

-This will allow us to engage with Devon’s communities about the huge range of Centenary activity being planned over the next four years, identify the projects the Council is able to support and plan the infrastructure to capture all the information we wish to collect for the benefit of future generations.
+This allowed Devon Heritage Services to begin to engage with Devon’s communities about the huge range of centenary activity being planned over the next four years, to start identifying some of the projects the project could support, and to begin to plan the infrastructure to capture all the information we wished to collect for the benefit of future generations.

-The aim of this element of the Devon Remembers project is therefore to stimulate wider engagement from schools, residential homes, local history groups and services organisations in exploring the heritage and stories inspired by memorials and investigating the legacy of the conflict on their communities.
-This will encourage research and the accumulation of a legacy collection contributing to an online digital archive, exhibitions, publications and artistic productions, all of which will be presented at a grand event to mark the conclusion of the centenary.
+The aim of the second phase of the Devon Remembers project, to be funded by a second round grant from the Heritage Lottery Fund, was to stimulate wider engagement from schools, residential homes, local history groups and services organisations in exploring the heritage and stories inspired by memorials and investigating the legacy of the conflict on their communities.
+This was intended to encourage research and the accumulation of a legacy collection contributing to an online digital archive, exhibitions, publications and artistic productions, all of which should be presented at an event to mark the conclusion of the centenary.

 - Improving access to private and public library and archive objects, books, documents and artefacts